mailxread electronic mail |

 headers are also inserted with all header fields regardless of the

-commands.
+retain commands.
 This is only valid when you entered

-in command mode, then went into input mode to
+mailx in command mode, then went into input mode to

 compose a message.

-except that the header fields
+~f [refs]is similar to ~F except that the header fields

-included are determined by the discard
+included are determined by the discard,

-, and retain
+ignore, and retain commands.

-prompts you to enter the following header lines:
+~hprompts you to enter the following header lines:

 Subject Cc Bcc To

-For some of these, mailx
+For some of these, mailx displays an initial value

 for the header.
 You can edit this initial value as if you had just typed